That-Dev-Girl-Sites/jhalabi.com/_posts/2018-01-23-a-hodgepodge-of-updates.md

   - pregnancy
 tags:
   - second trimester
+excerpt: I am officially at 13 weeks and firmly in my second trimester.
 ---

 For _(hopefully)_ obvious privacy reasons, I originally kept all of my pregnancy posts private, especially while I was still trying to conceive and during my first trimester.
 In reality, very few people knew about any of this.